dmccreary/graph-lms/docs/glossary.md

 * [MicroSim Website](https://dmccreary.github.io/microsims/)

+#### Microsite

+A standalone, focused website created using MkDocs, designed to deliver specific content on a narrow topic within the graph LMS.

+In the graph LMS, microsites are used to provide detailed, easily accessible resources on particular subjects or courses.
+They feature a built-in, serverless search function that uses a reverse index loaded into the webpage, allowing users to quickly locate information without relying on an external search engine.

+**Example:** A "Graph Algorithms 101" microsite helps students explore algorithm fundamentals, with serverless search enabling quick access to topics like "shortest path" and "clustering."
 #### Node

 An individual element in a graph representing an entity such as a concept, student, or resource.